Shubhamsharma09/PYGames/README.md

 # PYGames
 ![Built on python 3](https://img.shields.io/badge/python-3-blue.svg)

-Pygames are word games written in python that are played on the command line.
+PYGames are games written in python that are played on the command line.

 ##### Games
 [Hangman](#hangman)